The following information describes our on-campus master's program, for information on our online program, visit engineeringonline.syr.edu.

-In each of the core courses a student is assigned an additional grade based solely on his/her performance in the final comprehensive examination of the course.
-Candidate is required to achieve an average grade of B- (2.667) or better in these four final exam grades.
+In each of the core courses, a student is assigned an additional grade based solely on his/her performance in the final comprehensive examination of the course.
+The candidate is required to achieve an average grade of B- (2.667) or better in these four final exam grades.

 The remaining six courses are chosen by the candidate from a wide range of graduate level courses in computer science and computer engineering offered each semester to form a coherent program of study.

 Also, the conditions for successful completion of MSCS degree are:

 At most two courses at 500 level may be included in the program of study.

 The program of study of ten courses must be ‘coherent,’ i.e., graduate courses taken outside of computer science area must meet relevancy criteria.